 Food in Japan is tasty, fresh, and a sensual delight with beautifully balance flavours on the plate.
 Nonetheless, from time to time, I miss the staples of home.

 Tonight, Google Maps wasn’t much help.
 It showed three restaurants close to Mikunigaoka^ Station and none sounded interesting.
-I decided to scout around and soon came back with the news that there were at least a dozen close by.
+I decided to scout around and surprisingly came back with the news that there were at least a dozen refreshment possibilities close by.
 Fast food, traditional food, freaky food, and a couple of bars.
 We thought we would try the bar, have a glass of wine, and then head home with provisions from the supermarket.
-But Café Carlo looked inviting in that narrow-shopfront, lantern-decked way and the Chef bid us welcome as we peeked through the door so we took the last two seats at the bar.
+But Café Carlo looked inviting in that lantern-decked way and the Chef bid us welcome as we peeked through the door so we took the last two seats at the bar.

 A young crew in charge, young couples engrossed in their treats.
 No English speakers but the waitress was determined to try.
 First, she explained, we could have salmon carpaccio.
 Really!
 Probably we misheard or perhaps she had the wrong term, but we ordered it anyway.
 Next, there was beef.
 Real beef, grilled, rare, like the man next to us was enjoying – we’d have some of that too.
 A few other interesting dishes, Spanish wine, and we were all set.
 Who needs a common language?

 The carpaccio was delicious.
 And the beef, cooked to perfection, came with glorious garlic that lifts the spirits and warms the soul.
 Since arriving in Japan, we’d only had it once before.
 At the Hiroshima Hotel Gravina’s $150+ a head, twenty-first floor Steak House Jinseki, Special Sirloin was nurtured on the teppan to melt in the mouth and presented with small strips of mushroom and a mound of scrumptious fried garlic on the side.
 Heaven!